Shoko Nakagawa: Career

-On the May 30, 2006, airing of Kasupe!, in the section entitled Fuji Ginkō Geinōjin Satei-Gakari (フジ銀行 芸能人査定係), "Fuji Bank Celebrity Evaluator", it was discovered that she liked the manga Kachō Shima Kōsaku, eliciting a comment from the host, Sayaka Aoki, that she had pretty "grown-up tastes".
+On May 30, 2006, airing of Kasupe!, in the section entitled Fuji Ginkō Geinōjin Satei-Gakari (フジ銀行 芸能人査定係), "Fuji Bank Celebrity Evaluator", it was discovered that she liked the manga Kachō Shima Kōsaku, eliciting a comment from the host, Sayaka Aoki, that she had pretty "grown-up tastes".

 In 2009, she opened a store called "mmts" with the theme of her hobby in Nakano Broadway.

 In 2009–2010, she appeared in a series of commercials for Norton AntiVirus.

 In March 2014, Nakagawa's book of autobiographical essays, Neko no Ashiato ("Cats' Pawprints"), was published by Magazine House.

 In March 2015, the book was adapted as an anime series titled Omakase Mamitasu ("Leave It to Mamitasu") on NHK, which featured characters based on Nakagawa's cat and her late father and grandfather.

 In 2018, Nakagawa returned to Anime Expo to perform as part of Anisong World Matsuri.

 In 2019, Nakagawa performed the song "Kaze to Issho ni" (風といっしょに) with Sachiko Kobayashi, which was used as the theme song to the theatrical film Mewtwo Strikes Back: Evolution; it is a cover of a song originally performed by Kobayashi, which was used as the theme song to the 1998 film Pokémon: The First Movie.

+In 2020 following the temporary loss of work due to COVID-19 pandemic was a turning point, and she started distributing videos on YouTube, separate from the channel that distributes music videos set up by the office.
+Since then, her blog has hardly been updated.

+In 2021, she posted her swimsuit video on YouTube, and she became very popular with over 10 million views in two months.

+In October 2023, Nakagawa released the single "65535", the title song of which was used as the opening theme to the anime series 16bit Sensation: Another Layer.
+The following day, she announced that she legally changed her name to be the same as her stage name.

+In addition to announcing her pregnancy on May 5, 2025, she also announced the launch of her own agency, "miracle."
+She has a business partnership with Watanabe Entertainment.

+Personal life

+On April 28, 2023, Nakagawa announced her marriage to a non-celebrity man.

+On May 5, 2025, on her 40th birthday, Nakagawa announced that she was pregnant with her first child.
+On October 1, 2025, she announced through her official social media account that she and her husband welcomed the birth of their first child, twin sons, on September 30.